 This was the only downside of the strategy for me.

-Luckily, this all changed once I found this spreadsheet to organise pins and group boards and generate a pinning schedule to save time.
+Luckily, this all changed once I found a spreadsheet to organise pins and group boards and generate a pinning schedule to save time.
 I purchased a pre-made spreadsheet which sadly has disappeared from sale now, but you could knock up your own with a bit of time and patience.

 Manual pinning results on my blog